-With the end of the year quickly approaching, now is the time to start thinking about preparing for a smooth 1099 filing season.
+With the end of the year quickly approaching, now is a great time to start thinking about preparing for a smooth form 1099 filing season.
 We all know that accurate records are essential for preparing the forms correctly, so it’s imperative to review your information now.
-This is the perfect time to ensure you have accurate W-9s on record, to review your accounting records to ensure expense coding is accurate and to request any information that may be missing.
+This is the perfect time to ensure you have accurate W-9s on record, to review your accounting records to make sure expense coding is accurate, and to request any information that may be missing.

 There will be a new 1099 form (1099-NEC) for 2020.
 What does this mean for you?

 - Form 1099-NEC (Nonemployee Compensation) will be used to report current and deferred compensation to nonemployees in Box 1.

 - Non-employee compensation will no longer be reported on 1099-MISC in box 7.

 - Form 1099-MISC will continue to be used to report other miscellaneous income, such as rent, royalties, attorney payments, and medical payments.

 - Boxes on 1099-MISC will be different for 2020; read and review the instructions carefully to ensure you are reporting the affected items correctly.

 - Forms 1099-NEC are due 02/01/2021, and Forms 1099-MISC are due 03/31/2021.